subhojit777/imag/doc/src/09020-changelog.md

 * `libimagrt` produced the editor command without taking arguments into account.
 * `imag-init` creates `~/.imag` but not `~/.imag/store`.
+* Fix editor setup in `libimagrt` to use /dev/tty as stdin for editor, so terminal-editors do not trash the terminal

 ## 0.6.3